 Picasso lived key years in Barcelona – those of his apprenticeship as an artist.
 He established and maintained strong links to the city throughout his life and it was here where he wanted his museum to be.
 That was why in 1960, on Picasso’s own express wish, his friend and personal secretary Jaume Sabartés proposed the creation of a museum dedicated to the artist’s work to the City Council of Barcelona.
 By 1963, the museum was a reality and opened its doors in the gothic Palau Aguilar located at number 15 Carrer de Montcada.
 It is housed in the Gothic quarter of Barcelona in a 13th-century palace – Palau Aguilar, that belonged to the Aguilar family.
 It has gone through major renovations in the 15th and 18th centuries!
 The central courtyard with the open-air stairway pointed arch gallery and flamboyant Gothic sculptures date from the 15th century.

-Here are a few Photos from the courtyard at the Picasso Museum Barcelona
+Photos from the courtyard at the Picasso Museum Barcelona

 Was the visit transformational?
 I don’t know yet – not sure if our kids are going to end up as Generals, Baseball legends or Master Artists but certainly hope the Picasso Museum Barcelona visit was an important and inspirational one that makes them passionate about anything and everything they do.
 It certainly has had that effect on me!